-Transitioning Your Child from Two Naps to One
+Transitioning Your Baby from Two Naps to One

 Some parents proudly look at the change from 2 naps to 1 as a major accomplishment, something akin to a college graduation!
 But what’s the rush?
 Daytime naps are lovely, and as I’ve said, adequate daytime sleep promotes good nighttime sleep—sleep begets sleep.
 Although it is also true that too much daytime sleep may delay bedtime or cause middle-of-the-night waking.

-Most tots give up the second nap between 12 and 24 months.
+Most babies drop the second nap between 12 and 24 months.
 But be aware, this transition period is often rocky.
-Some toddlers give up the morning nap, some the afternoon nap…and others alternate (one day they nap in the morning, the next day in the afternoon)!
+Some toddlers drop the morning nap, some the afternoon nap…and others alternate (one day they nap in the morning, the next day in the afternoon)!

 If your little guy switches to 1 nap, but then starts waking too early in the morning and seems overtired all day (irritable, staring, rubbing his eyes, falling back asleep while snacking, being more clumsy, etc.), go back to 2 naps for a month or two.

 When he finally settles into a 1-nap schedule, the noon nap will last a little longer, and lunch, dinner and bedtime will arrive a little earlier.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.